 Our PMI premium is fixed based on plan type (loan-to-value ratio, loan type, loan term, etc.) PMI typically amounts to about one-half of one percent of your mortgage amount annually, according to the Mortgage Bankers Association, and the premium payment is usually rolled into your monthly mortgage payment.
 On a $200,000 mortgage, you may be paying $1,000 per year for PMI.
 Please be aware this will vary according to your loan-to-value ratio, loan type, loan terms and especially your credit profile.

-For the best estimate of how PMI would be calculated for you, please call your experienced mortgage professional.
+For the best estimate of how PMI would be calculated for you, please contact one of our mortgage experts.